dhousler/broken-strings/docs/Discussion.md

   - for the python scripts
   - in the workflow
 - Addition of tests (test driven development)
+- Work to make the python scripts into a package, and add required package to container
+  - then produce a script that calls each part of the package, then this could be a 1 liner in the modules.
+    - all comes down to design.
 ### Licensing
 - As this is not for commercial use licensing is not a factor but should always be a consideration.
 ### Notes